Also known as: Hypercortisolism and Cortisol excess

 - ACTH level

-Cushing syndrome is a disorder that occurs when your body is exposed to high levels of the hormone cortisol.
-It may also occur if you take too much cortisol or other steroid hormones.
+Cushing syndrome is a disorder that occurs when your body has a high level of the hormone cortisol.

-Other people develop Cushing syndrome because their bodies produce too much cortisol, a hormone normally made in the adrenal gland.
+Other people develop Cushing syndrome because their body produces too much cortisol.
+This hormone is made in the adrenal glands.
 Causes of too much cortisol are: